har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 above the threshold.
 So if the expected average thermal strength is +5m/s, set the threshold to 500.

 ### Kalman Filter configuration
-Set the variance parameter lower for sites/conditions with soft, wide & smooth-edged thermals.
-Set the parameter higher for conditions with strong, narrow & hard-edged thermals.
+Set the `variance` parameter lower for conditions with soft, wide and smooth-edged thermals.
+Set the parameter higher for conditions with strong, narrow and hard-edged thermals.

+The `adapt` parameter will probably be removed after flight trials.
+Higher values add more uncertainty into the Kalman filter so it can respond to high acceleration transitions quickly, while maintaining a high degree of damping in zero acceleration conditions.

 ### Inactivity Time-out
 The vario will power off automatically to save battery life if it does not detect climb/sink rates beyond a minimum threshold within a specified interval (specified in minutes).
 If you often stand on the launch site for several minutes, hooked-up to the glider and waiting for launch conditions to improve, use a larger time-out.